saraa-sunny/learn-sql/filtering&operators.md

 📌 An alternative to NULL values in your database is to have data-type appropriate default values, like 0 for numerical data, empty strings for text data, etc.

 🧠 It is not possible to test for NULL values with comparison operators, such as =, <, or <>.
 We will have to use the IS NULL and IS NOT NULL operators instead.

+🧠 You cannot use the equal to (=) to check if a value is NULL or not.

 ### 🔹 IS NULL
 The IS NULL operator is used to test for empty values (NULL values).